sebolabs/eks-tf-gitops/README.md

 This solution is opinionated and developed for the purpose of testing pretty much anything by providing a solid foundation.
 ### Blog
-It has all started with this article: [AWS EKS with Terraform and GitOps in minutes](https://medium.com/@sebolabs/aws-eks-with-terraform-and-gitops-in-minutes-b3ca33171209)
+It has all started with this article: [Amazon EKS with Terraform and GitOps in minutes](https://medium.com/@sebolabs/aws-eks-with-terraform-and-gitops-in-minutes-b3ca33171209)

 ## Functionalities
 The following functionalities and capabilities are currently covered: